 Lower Your Risk

-Many of the same precautions that lower the risk of contracting or spreading coronavirus can also lower the risk of catching or transmitting the flu: washing hands frequently, wearing a mask, waiting from others 6-feet apart, and not going out among others if you feel sick.
+Many of the same precautions that lower the risk of contracting or spreading COVID-19 can also lower the risk of catching or transmitting the flu: washing hands frequently, wearing a mask, waiting from others 6-feet apart, and not going out among others if you feel sick.

 You can also lower your risk of getting sick by taking care of your overall health.
 Eat a heart-healthy diet that is low in processed foods, keep hydrated, exercise, get adequate sleep, and avoid smoking and drinking alcohol to excess.